 “Jittering” is a technique for separating overlapping marks on a view.
 By giving marks some extra room by separating them into different columns, hidden data is often revealed and it is easier to visualize how the data points are distributed.
 The bad news is that Tableau does not provide an out-of-the-box option to jitter data points.
 The good news is that Tableau has an amazing community of very smart people who are willing to share their ideas.
-Jitter plots have been written about by at least three Tableau Zen Masters that I know of: Steve Wexler, Mark Jackson, and Jeffrey Shaffer.
+Jitter plots have been written about by at least three Tableau Zen Masters: Steve Wexler, Mark Jackson, and Jeffrey Shaffer.

-If it’s good enough for them, it’s good enough for me.
-This post shares my favorite technique for creating jitter plots in Tableau, and also shows you how to put the intensity of the jitter into the hands of your end users.
+If it’s good enough for them, it’s good enough for us.
+This post shares our favorite technique for creating jitter plots in Tableau, and also shows you how to put the intensity of the jitter into the hands of your end users.

 Consider the following box and whiskers plot, which shows the sales distribution of all of the customers in the Sample – Superstore data source: